OpenCL, Parallel Programming, Multi-Core CPU, Cell Broadband Engine

 Recently the Khronos group has released an open specification for OpenCL, the Open Computation Language.
 OpenCL strives to create a standard language for programming novel computer architectures such as the multi-core CPU, the GPU and accelerators.
 The programming model is similar to Nvidia's CUDA.
 UniverCL is a partial implementation of the OpenCL 1.0 Specification that has enough functionality to demonstrate the major components of the specification.
 It currently includes support for two hardware devices: the multi-core CPU and the Cell Broadband Engine.
 This technical report captures the work done in Phase I of UniverCL's development and outlines Phase II of development.

 Pratt-Szeliga, Phil and Fawcett, Jim, "UniverCL 1.0 --- Phase I of a complete OpenCL implementation" (2009).
-Electrical Engineering and Computer Science.
-Paper 4.
+Electrical Engineering and Computer Science - All Scholarship.
+4.